lumiwyou/lumiwyou/README.md

 ![badge](https://img.shields.io/badge/Location-Sweden/Sverige-lightyellow)

 > [!NOTE]
-> This is a new account since I was locked out of mine.
+> This is a new account since I was locked out of my old one.

 ## What do I do?
 I make things — and sometimes break things.
 I like learning about things.
 I like to take them apart and study them on a low-level.